 - Sellers Discretionary Earnings: 3.0x – 5.0x

-With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your property management firm prior to a potential sell.
+With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your property management firm prior to a potential sale.
 I will touch on several ways in which you can increase the value of your business.
 There are many factors to take into consideration, but this will provide you with the basis of what your company is worth and a few ideas to increase your company’s value.
-If you are searching for a more extensive valuation, reach out to a valuation professional like myself.
+If you are searching for a more extensive valuation, reach out by scheduling a free consultation.

 There are several success factors that help distinguish a property management firm: